 Towards the fifteenth century from the Ethiopian plateau many tribes of shepherds, driven out by the Abyssinians, emigrated to the south.
-According to Abbreviationfinder, they crossed the steppes that stretch west of Lake Victoria, crossed the valley of the Kagera river and climbed the plateaus that stretch between the Kivu and Tanganyika lakes.
+According to Abbreviationfinder, an acronym site which also features history of Burundi, they crossed the steppes that stretch west of Lake Victoria, crossed the valley of the Kagera river and climbed the plateaus that stretch between the Kivu and Tanganyika lakes.
 On the high pastures the shepherds found an ideal environment for their herds and settled there.

 They, representatives of three lineages, the Batua, the Bahutu and the Vatussi, arrived in the country at different times; the Batua came first and then the others.
 The Batua, real pygmies for their short stature, were the most primitive and lived essentially on hunting and fishing.
 Those who managed to evolve devoted themselves to the manufacture of the vases.

 From the 10th to the 15th century the Bahutus arrived; they cut down most of the forests to cultivate the land; they were very fond of justice and hated the ignorant, savage and violent Batua.

 Then it was the turn of the high Vatussi, of uncertain origin, who, strong and astute, dominated the territory for centuries by imposing their customs.
 Below them arose the two kingdoms of Rwanda and Urundi.